ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-18-Politics-and-other-impolite-things-1.markdown

 >“The Trump administration”

 I wonder if/when I will get used to that phrase.
-Likely, not soon.
 I have tried putting a tolerable spin on this, but nothing sticks.
-From suggesting outright [murder/war crimes][kill-families] to flatly saying that his [campaign statements and themes][truth-trump] were lies, nothing more than entertainment for the crowds to eat up... there is no “good way” to look at this.
-I don’t even have the comfort of ignorance I had when W. Bush took office.
+From suggesting outright [murder][kill-families] to flatly saying that his campaign statements and themes [were lies][truth-trump], nothing more than entertainment for the crowds to eat up... there is no “good way” to look at this.
+I don’t even have the comfort of ignorance I had when George W. Bush took office.

 At the time, I favored Bush over Gore because Bush was, for me, a complete unknown.
 Meanwhile, Gore, his wife, and his would-be VP had all worked to censor/ban music, movies, and games.
 An unknown vs outright enemies of free expression and entertainment.
 For me, it was a simple choice.
-Just to give you a hint of how ridiculous this effort became: the singer of Twisted Sister [appeared before the senate][snyder-has-the-floor] to address nigh-deliberate misinterpretation and outright lies spread against his band and a Frank Zappa album was tagged in stores as having objectionable “explicit lyrics”.
-[The album was an instrumental][zapped]...
+Just to give you a hint of how ridiculous this effort became, the singer of Twisted Sister [appeared before the senate][snyder-has-the-floor] to address nigh-deliberate misinterpretation and outright lies spread against his band, and a Frank Zappa album was tagged in stores as having objectionable “explicit lyrics”... the album [was an instrumental][zapped].

 In my defense, I didn’t learn of the “[Project for the New American Century][loc]” (AKA: the Bush administration’s openly-secret manifesto, drafted and signed before the election and [subsequent][Iraq-before-9-11] wars that